 You may not be eligible for short-term coverage if:

-To apply for short-term medical insurance, you must complete a health questionnaire detailing your medical history.
+When applying for short-term medical insurance, you’ll first fill out a health questionnaire detailing your medical history.
 You’ll also have to list any pre-existing conditions you’ve had within the past five years.
-Based on your responses, your insurer may disqualify you from obtaining coverage.
+Based on your responses, your insurer may disqualify you from getting coverage.

 You can enroll in a short-term health insurance policy at any point throughout the year.
 Your policy may become active the day after the insurer receives your application, depending on your health conditions and the medical underwriting process.
 You can also choose your preferred effective date.